danaderp/danaderp/_projects/1_project.markdown

 Consider the following notation for this section.
 Down arrows 🠗 represent the minimum entropy value observed.
 Up arrows 🠕 depict the maximum entropy value observed.
 Entropy values are given in bit unit (B).
 Links with value 1.0 are _confirmed-links_, whereas links with value 0.0 are _non-links_.

+## Case Study 0: Self-Information
+- Case Study 0.1: Low Entropy Artifacts
+In some cases, low amounts of information in source artifacts might indicate that pull requests (or requirements) are undocumented.
+For example, PR with the following IDs have a zero (or minimum) entropy value: PR-241, PR-168, PR-144, PR-128, PR-113, PR-101, and PR-41.
+Low amounts of information in target artifacts might suggest that the source code is repetitive, undocumented, or empty.
+For example, these files (<=0.05 quantile) have an entropy less than <= 4.74 B: webex_send_func.py, ipcReport.py, fireException.py, and (of course) \__init__.py.
+- Case Study 0.2: High Entropy Artifacts
+In some cases, high amounts of information in a source (and target) artifacts might indicate that the inspected pull request (or source file) has a diverse set of tokens that describe or determine the content of the artifact.
+In other words, high entropy may indicate the relevance of the artifact.
+For instance, PR with the following IDs have a max entropy of 6.56: PR-256 and PR-56.
+While these files (>=0.97 quantile) have an entropy greater than 7.45 B: security_results_push_func.py, binary_scan_func.py, and run_ipcentral_automation.py
+- _Discussion_.
+Artifacts with low levels of entropy struggle to generate traceability links in view of the fact that unsupervised techniques rely on concise descriptions in natural language.
+By contrast, high levels of entropy struggle with other conditions like loss or noise.
+Refactoring operations need to be applied on source and target artifacts to combat the imbalance of information.
+At least, a semantic idea expressed as a clause is required in both artifacts to guarantee a link.
+When we preprocess the source code, we are basically transforming the code structure into a sequence structure to extract those clauses.
+In other words, source code is not treated as a structured language but as a regular text file.
+The amount of information lost by preprocessing source code as text has not been yet computed.

     ---
     layout: page